warning

 We're gonna do that by comparing our work to this answer written by Sam.

-Sam said, "Akala specifically draws our attention to the stitching of a dress, which give connotations of beauty and mystery because we associate stitching with something handmade and intricate.
+Sam said, "Akala specifically draws "our attention to the stitching of a dress, "which give connotations of beauty and mystery "because we associate stitching "with something handmade and intricate.

-Therefore, it suggests that not only is the room beautiful, but also that someone crafted it, which adds an air of mystery.
+"Therefore, it suggests that not only is "the room beautiful, "but also that someone crafted it, "which adds an air of mystery.

-More generally, the use of a simile further suggests mystery because it implies that we as the reader need a comparison in order to be able to comprehend and visualise this room."
+"More generally, the use of a simile "further suggests mystery 'because it implies that we, as the reader, "need a comparison in order to be able "to comprehend and visualise this room."
 Let's have a look at why Sam's answer is so successful, shall we?
-Well, they link to the idea in the topic sentence, these ideas around beauty and mystery.
+Well, they link to the top.

 They explain their ideas.

-They use a connective to link between ideas and they also reference the use of the technique, the simile.
+And they also reference the use of the technique, the simile.

-Why don't you pause for a minute, use the checklist that you can see on screen and see how well you have done with your own explanation.
+Why don't you pause for a minute, use the checklist that you can see on screen, and see how well you have done with your own explanation?
+Press play when you have done that.

 Great work today, everyone.

-Really impressive to see you developing your analytical paragraphs, not only using great topic sentences and evidence, but now really thinking about how you justify your arguments.
+Not only using great topic senses and evidence, but now really thinking about how you justify your arguments.

-On screen you can see a summary of everything we've covered today.
+On screen, you can see a summary of everything we've covered today.

 Do pause the video and take time to read through each of these bullet points carefully, making sure you feel really confident about all the learning.

-I really want you to feel you are ready for the next lesson, so if there's anything you've struggled with today, do take the time to go and watch sections of the video again before you move on.
+I really want you to feel you are ready for the next lesson, so if there's anything you struggled with today, do take the time to go and watch sections of the video again before you move on.

 It's been great learning with you today.